 The Pattern-Breaking Guide to Fighting Depression

-The Type 4 who's been journaling their feelings for years isn't healing—they're rehearsing their pain.
-The Type 7 who's been staying busy and positive isn't managing their depression—they're running from it.
-The Type 1 who created a perfect wellness routine isn't getting better—they're adding "failed at self-care" to their list of inadequacies.
+The Type 4 who journals their feelings for years isn't healing.
+They're rehearsing pain, making it more vivid with each entry.
+The Type 7 who stays busy and positive isn't managing depression.
+They're running from it, and it always catches up at 2 AM.
+The Type 1 who created the perfect wellness routine?
+They're not getting better.
+They're adding "failed at self-care" to their growing list of inadequacies.

 Depression follows predictable emotional patterns shaped by your personality.
-When we understand these patterns, we can finally interrupt them—not with generic advice, but with interventions designed for exactly how you get stuck.
+Once you see your pattern, you can interrupt it.
+Not with generic advice, but with interventions designed for exactly how you get stuck.

 The Universal Pattern

 Each Enneagram type experiences this loop differently.
-Your personality influences which triggers affect you most deeply, what your inner critic sounds like, and which pathways toward healing feel most accessible.
+Your personality determines which triggers hit hardest, what your inner critic actually says, and which escape routes feel impossible vs. accessible.

-❓ Check Yourself: Which part of this loop hits you hardest?
+Quick check: Which part of this loop traps you longest?
 That's where your type-specific intervention needs to focus.

 The Perfectionist's Overwhelming Standards